chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 * 17-Apr, re-titled *Cheshire Imperial Yeomanry (Earl of Chester's)*
   * Militia and Auxiliary Forces Act, 1901
   * 9th Yeomanry Brigade disbanded
-  * 30 officers and 566 other ranks, permament staff of adjutant and five sergeants
+  * 30 officers and 566 other ranks, permanent staff of adjutant and five sergeants
   * gained a machine-gun section
   * swords were supposed to be handed in
   * khaki dress became standard
 * Annual camp at Plovers Moss, Delamere - Capt Sir Philip de Grey Egerton at Oulton Park hosted
 * Jun, 21st and 22nd companies returned from South Africa
 * 26-Jul, Edward VII presented medals to one officer and 40 other-ranks of each company
-  * Tivoli restuarant afterward, entertained by the Earl of Harrington
+  * Tivoli restaurant afterward, entertained by the Earl of Harrington
   * Medals presented to others at Chester shortly afterward
-* Rev C H Prodgers joined (CO's private civilian chapain)
+* Rev C H Prodgers joined (CO's private civilian chaplain)

+## Pre-war

 ## 1902

 * Verdin p19
-* 2nd Duke of Westminster, transferrd from RHG back to Cheshire Yeomanry (Verdin p16)
+* 2nd Duke of Westminster, transferred from RHG back to Cheshire Yeomanry (Verdin p16)
 * 9-Aug, Coronation of Edward VII (originally 27-Jun, but he was mortally ill with appendicitis)
   * 1 officer, 9 other ranks
   * for some reason Cheshire Yeomanry sent one officer (lt R N H Verdin), one sergeant, one corporal, 24 other ranks